COVID-19 / Coronavirus updates

 Q. Are the Shire of Broome’s major projects still progressing?

 A. Yes, at this stage, the Shire of Broome’s major projects are progressing.

 Q. Are the Courthouse and Town Beach night markets still running?

-A. The Broome Markets group have confirmed that all markets have been cancelled until June 30.
+A. The Broome Markets group have confirmed that all markets have been cancelled, but are set to restart on June 20.
 For more information, click here.